 The Ontario/Baden-Württemberg Summer Research Program is open to Ontario graduate and undergraduate students in science, engineering, and health science disciplines.
-Each successful applicant will spend either two calendar months (minimum) or three calendar months (maximum) in summer 2023 at a university in Baden-Württemberg (southwest Germany) engaged in research projects relevant to their studies in Ontario.
+Each successful applicant will spend two to three calendar months in the summer at a university in Baden-Württemberg engaged in research projects relevant to their studies in Ontario.

 Applicants to this program are eligible for scholarship support from OBW.
 Students may wish to ask about possible sources of funding for their proposed stay in Germany through their home university and elsewhere.

 Undergraduate students must be in at least the second year of their studies when applying, and graduate students may apply at any stage of their studies.